| Updated September 20th, 2004 Please read the

 stewardship of the historic structure recently to the Michigan Maritime

 Museum in South Haven.
+On December 31,

 three members of the South Haven Catwalk and Lighthouse Preservation